13 Surprising Coconut Oil Uses for Beautiful Hair, Skin, and More

 Use coconut oil as shaving cream

 If you have sensitive skin, swap out store-bought shaving cream for coconut oil.
 It’s slick enough for a close shave—and moisturizes, too.
 If you want to clean your razors use nail polish remover.
-Here are the 12 ways you never thought about using nail polish remover.

 Use coconut oil to kill lice

 It’s one of the more unusual coconut oil uses, but if you have a lice problem, coconutoil.com suggests dousing the affected area with apple cider vinegar.
 After it dries (don’t wash it out!), rub coconut oil into the hair and scalp.
 Leave the oil in overnight to give it time to smother and kill the lice.

 Dab a little coconut oil on the spot as soon as you feel a tingle, and reapply as needed to allow the coconut oil’s antiviral properties help clear up the problem.
 This is your ultimate essential oil guide.